How to Get Ahead of Your Finances With the EveryDollar Budget

 The goal is to assign a job to every dollar you earn.
 By the end of the month, no money is unassigned.

 Though based on the zero-based budget, which has been around for some time, Dave Ramsey's EveryDollar budget app helps you visualize spending.
-With a scan through your budget, you can see clear color codes and numbers indicating whether you're over budget, under budget or right on track.
+With a scan through your EveryDollar budget categories, you can see clear color codes and numbers indicating whether you're over budget, under budget or right on track.

-If you upgrade from the free version to the paid Ramsey+ — formerly EveryDollar Plus — the system will connect to your bank accounts and credit cards to automatically import transactions.
+If you upgrade from the free version to the paid premium plan — formerly EveryDollar Plus — or a Ramsey+ membership, the system will connect to your bank accounts and credit cards to automatically import transactions.
 From there, you only need to categorize each transaction.

-With this paid premium version, you also get access to Financial Peace University and Ramsey's BabySteps.
+With this paid premium version, subscribers also get access to Financial Peace University and Ramsey's BabySteps.

 Financial Peace University is a collection of online and in-person personal finance courses.